Information about the Northshore School District Webfilter

 The Northshore School District uses the Fortinet web filter.
 Fortinet provides a reliable responsive Internet experience for district staff and students, with filtering supportive of both instructional and business use and is minimally intrusive.

 Fortinet manages filtering by categorizing websites according to content, such as “Advertising” or “Banking”.
 Overriding a blocked website allows access to other sites in the same category for a set period of time.
 Credentials may need to be entered more than once during the day to access categories that have not yet been unblocked.

-If you attempt to connect to a restricted website, the iBoss block page will no longer appear.
-There are several different Fortinet screens that may be displayed.
+If you attempt to connect to a restricted website, there are several different Fortinet screens that may be displayed.
 All will have the Fortinet graphic at the top of the page.

-Many previously blocked sites will now present a Warning Page if they include content that should be previewed and may not be appropriate for students.
+Some blocked sites will present a Warning Page if they include content that should be previewed and may not be appropriate for students.
 This page may appear when attempting to access specific website categories such as streaming media or banking websites.
 The Warning Page will include information you should read before continuing to the website.

 If you click on the Continue On To Site button, the website will load and you will not see the warning for that page or other sites in the same category for two weeks.
 Warning Pages do not require a log in to continue to the website.

 NSD Web Filter: Authentication Required

 Some categories will require a login to authenticate to the webfilter.
 This page will appear primarily when students try to access a site that contains content that might not be appropriate for them.
 If access to the content is necessary for instructional purposes a teacher, librarian, or other district staff will need to use their district credentials to authenticate and allow the student to access the website.
 As with a Warning page, authentication opens access to all web sites in that category for a set period of time.